 Along with witches, wizards, skeletons, ghosts, spiders and human skulls, bats are also associated with a spooky Halloween.
 Here, I’ve curated an exciting collection of vintage bat drawings that can be used for your Halloween crafts and DIYs.

 There are many theories about why bats are associated with Halloween.
-One theory is that on All Hallows Eve (Halloween), the Celtics used to light bonfires that attracted flying insects, which bats would then feed on.
+One theory is that on All Hallows Eve (Halloween), the Celts used to light bonfires that attracted flying insects, which bats would then feed on.

 Another theory involves Vampire bats and their association with evil.
 Or it could just be that bats are nocturnal animals, so they fly around in the night sky on Halloween.